Is There a First Aid Certificate Expiry Date?

 When it comes to those who’ve done their First Aid Certificate for workplace purposes so they can act as the designated First Aider, there are guidelines regulated by the Government that must be followed to ensure the business remains compliant with the First Aid in the Workplace Compliance Code.

 According to the Safe Work Australia First Aid in the Workplace Code of Practice, a First Aider is someone ‘’who has successfully completed a nationally accredited training course or an equivalent level of training that has given them the competencies required to administer First Aid’’.
 Without an accredited training course under their belt, the individual cannot call themselves a First Aider.

-If you’ve completed the gold standard for the workplace, the Provide First Aid course (either 1 or 2 days), it must be renewed every three years to stay current, according to the Code.
-The 1 day option is the best way to complete your 3 year refresher, whereas 2 days is recommended if it has been longer than 3 years since you first completed your course.
+If you’ve completed the gold standard for the workplace, the Provide First Aid course, it must be renewed every three years to stay current, according to the Code.
+St John offers Provide First Aid as a 4 hour, 1 Day and 4 hour Virtual Classroom course.

 As well as renewing the full certificate every 3 years, the CPR component should be renewed every 12 months, according to the Code.
 This is for good reason, as studies show that CPR skills do decline with time, as this graph demonstrates:

-Provide CPR is a shorter course completed in 3.25 hours and covers the management of an unconscious breathing person, unconscious non-breathing person and the use of a defibrillator.
+HLTAID001 Provide cardiopulmonary resuscitation is a shorter course completed in 2 hours (or 1 hour 15 minutes online in our Virtual Classroom) and covers the management of an unconscious breathing person, unconscious non-breathing person and the use of a defibrillator.
 We find a refresher every 12 months boosts your ability to maintain the correct depth and timing of compressions.

 Bearing our recommendations in mind, your industry body may have different guidelines that stipulate more regular intervals due to specific risks involved in your type of work.
 You should always check with your industry body to ensure you are meeting their requirements.